 Corporate grant programs sponsored by large, multinational corporations may look identical to the grant programs run by foundations.
 This includes a formal application process and well-defined programmatic areas.
 Other companies choose to limit their giving to a handful of local nonprofits with support consisting of one-time cash gifts or in-kind donations of goods or services.

-Organizing Corporate Giving Programs require serious study and consideration.
+Organizing Corporate Giving Programs require Strategy Development.
 Companies have to properly define their objectives and the reasons why it plans to come up with giving programs.
 Setting up a Grant Funding Program requires having sufficient understanding, knowledge, and systems in place to make it run successfully.

 Corporate Philanthropy: Taking the Right Journey